FHS – Student Funding for Graduate Research Programs

 • Applicable to:

-• All new and continuing master's students
+• New and continuing master's students

-• Master's students that hold a multi-year external scholarship that was activated prior to May 1, 2020
+• Master’s students that hold a scholarship

-Additional Notes
+Additional Notes:

 • Master's and doctoral students may still be eligible to receive additional funding support directly from their supervisor at the supervisor’s discretion